The banner photo is a shot of the DM-2, one of Boss's original analog delay pedals that became popular before the DD series.

 Similar to Morello, Slash has traditionally used a chain of pedals going into both a dirty and clean amp, with all compression and noise reduction being handled in rack-mounted units.

-In this shot he's running a Boss DD-3 at the very end of his pedal chain:
+In this shot he's running a Boss DD-3 delay at the very end of his pedal chain:

 Jonny Greenwood's '90s setup